Jim Rodgers (politician)

-Jim Rodgers OBE is a politician from Northern Ireland who was previously the High Sheriff of Belfast, (succeeded by Incumbent Alderman Thomas Haire 16 January 2017) the judicial representative of the sovereign in Belfast.
-He is an elected Ulster Unionist Party Councillor and appointed Alderman at Belfast City Council.
+Jim Rodgers OBE (b.1943) is a Northern Irish unionist politician who was Lord Mayor of Belfast from 2001 to 2002, and again from 2007 to 2008.
+Rodgers also served as the High Sheriff of Belfast from 2016 to 2017.

+A member of the Ulster Unionist Party (UUP), he has been a Belfast City Councillor for the Ormiston (formerly Victoria) DEA since 1993.
+Additionally, Rodgers is an appointed Alderman on the council.

 Work

-In 1973, he stood unsuccessfully as a candidate for the Vanguard Unionist Progressive Party in the election to the Northern Ireland Assembly.
+He first stood for election in 1973 as a candidate for the Vanguard Unionist Progressive Party in the election to the Northern Ireland Assembly having abandoned the Ulster Unionist Party where he had served both as Secretary of the Young Unionists and a similar role in the Pottinger Unionist Association.
+He failed to get elected.

 In 1996, he was elected to the Northern Ireland Peace Forum for East Belfast.
 Rodgers stood in the 1998, 2003 and 2007 Northern Ireland Assembly elections for East Belfast but was unsuccessful on each occasion.
 He is a councillor for Ormiston DEA on Belfast City Council and was elected as Lord Mayor of Belfast in 2001.
 Rodgers was again elected Lord Mayor in 2007, he had the backing of the Ulster Unionist Party (UUP) group on the council and the Social Democratic and Labour Party (SDLP).